Forbidden URL characters

 This precaution can help prevent user-generated links from damaging the search ranking of your website.

-The entered document path is loaded as the default value of the Replacement document field if users choose to specify an alternate page while deleting a document in the Pages application.
+The entered page path is loaded as the default value of the Replacement page field if users choose to specify an alternate page while deleting a page in the Pages application.

-If necessary, users can override the default value and set a different replacement document path.
+If necessary, users can override the default value and set a different replacement page path.

 SEO - URLs